-An "Emergency and Disaster" pamphlet is provided for all members of the community.
-This pamphlet outlines procedures that should be followed during emergencies including, but not limited to tornado warnings, bomb threats, floods, and terrorist attacks.
-This pamphlet is available by contacting the Grayson College Police Department at 903-463-8777.
+An "Emergency and Disaster" pamphlet outlines procedures that should be followed during emergencies including, but not limited to tornado warnings, bomb threats, floods, and terrorist attacks.
+The pamphlet is available by contacting the GCPD at 903-463-8777.

 Communicating During an Emergency